Nov 9, 2019

 The individuals or organizations handling PI are accountable for ensuring compliance with the POPI provisions.
 This condition applies both to the decision to process the PI and to the process of doing so.

 Note: There is no need to observe this condition for handling PI that the data subject has willingly made available on public platforms.
-This condition also does not apply when collecting PI from a third-party is necessary for court proceedings or executing a public duty.
+This condition also does not apply when collecting PI from a third party is necessary for court proceedings or executing a public duty.

 You can collect PI only for an expressly stated purpose.
 All data subjects must be aware of that purpose and agree with it.
-Time limit is another vital feature to remember.
+The time limit is another vital feature to remember.
 You can hold PI for only as long as you need it for the stated purpose.
 You must delete, destroy, or de-identify the data after the required time in a manner that makes it irretrievable.

 You cannot process PI except for the stated purpose for which you collect it, for which you have the data subject’s consent.
 Processing for any additional purpose needs consent from the data subject.